Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 brew install --cask zettlr
 ```

-### Linux
+## Linux

 Linux distributions are legion, and many have their own preferred way of installing software.
 We aim to provide Zettlr as conveniently as possible for you, also thanks to community efforts.

-#### AppImage
+### AppImage

 Zettlr is available as an [AppImage](https://appimage.org/) bundle for Linux.
 To install it, download the package from our [download page](https://www.zettlr.com/download).
 To install the AppImage, place the file into a directory of your choice, make it executable, and begin using it.

-#### Flatpak
+### Flatpak

 Zettlr is available as a [Flatpak](https://flathub.org/home).
 To install the Flatpak version, download it from [Zettlr's FlatHub page](https://flathub.org/apps/details/com.zettlr.Zettlr) and follow the setup instructions.

-::: note
+::: info
 Flatpak is designed with security in mind, and as such no flatpak app can access your file system by default.
-To give Zettlr access to your documents, you must first configure that with a package like, for example, [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+To give Zettlr access to your documents, you must first configure that with a package like [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 In case of problems, please get in contact with the Flatpak maintainer on the [corresponding GitHub repository](https://github.com/flathub/com.zettlr.Zettlr).
 Do not file reports on the main repository – we won't be able to help you.
 :::

-#### Ubuntu/Debian
+### Ubuntu/Debian

 To install Zettlr on Debian and Ubuntu as well as derivative distributions, we recommend installing Zettlr using our APT repository.
 You can find all install instructions on [apt.zettlr.com](https://apt.zettlr.com/).
 Simply add our repository: